 Memory Passages suggests that memorial designers challenge visitors to navigate and activate spaces to engage with history and memory by virtue of walking or meandering.
 This book will be valuable for anyone teaching—or seeking to better understand—the Holocaust.

 To order, visit Temple University Press and pre-order your copy now for $39.60 (hardcover).
 Discount good until 2/2/20.
-Mention T20P when ordering.
+Use promotion code T20P when ordering.
 Please note: as per the Temple University Press website, all prices are subject to change.